31 Jul 2014

 Sure, one thing you do need is the Eye to See and see things in a different manner.

-Anyways, I currently use a Canon 6D Mark II Full frame Camera and 50 mm prime and 100 mm prime lens to capture most of my Minimalist Photographs.
+Anyways, I currently use a Canon 6D Mark II Full frame Camera and 50 mm prime and 100 mm prime lens and 24-105 kit lens to capture most of my Minimalist Photographs.
+Recently I have also started using my iPhone for some shots.

 To view the complete list of all the equipment I use, click here: Camera Gear